jytang2/fellowship-hw5-documentation/README.md

 * Graph is not intelligent.
 It is only able to fill holes in provided data from datasets from previous values.
 If a previous value does not exist, it inputs an undefined.
 * Graph performance is slow, although we may toggle back and forth between by-month or by-day displays, the render of the graph took a performance hit for this feature.
 This can be ameliorated with a loading indication to the user.
 * Graph is not shown responsively, i.e. resizing the browser window hides the graph until the month/day toggle is clicked on.
+* When on the daily view of the graph, the percentages on the left of the graph go a bit haywire.
+This is a known bug.

 ## <a name="validation">Validation</a> [&#8593;](#toc)
 * The HTML all validates.
 Previously we had errors because of empty table rows ``<tr>`` elements.
 This was fixed by removing the row entirely and deferring the task to the JS.